IntegraMOD/IntegraMOD151/README.md

 **UPDATE**

 Some fixes were put in place today that made the package work again.
 I will be trying it out in the morning.
 Hopefully I have good news.

+Well the news is, it actually works and could easily be used in production again.
+The bad news is, it still loves its resources ;-) and it has has error or two we are working to resolve.
+Some of the templates needs tweaked too.